totork/hermes-2/README.md

 Installing BOUT++
 =================

-This version works with BOUT++ v4.3 or later
+This version works with only some versions of BOUT++

     git clone https://github.com/boutproject/BOUT-dev.git
     cd BOUT-dev
+    git checkout db-outer

 To run this model, preconditioning is strongly recommended, and requires the CVODE solver, part of [SUNDIALS](http://computation.llnl.gov/projects/sundials).
-Tested with version 2.6.0.
-To enable CVODE, BOUT++ should be configured using

-    ./configure --with-cvode

-or

-    ./configure --with-sundials

-(which then also enables the IDA solver).
-Compile BOUT++ with

-    make
+Make sure to enable 3D metrics and PETSc.

 Compiling Hermes
 ================

-To compile, run "make" and specify the location of BOUT++
-> $ make BOUT_TOP=/path/to/BOUT/
+    cmake -S . -B build